rokmohar/alexa-assistant/readme.md

 9. You may need to set a product name for the product consent screen.
 On the OAuth consent screen tab, give the product a name (pick anything you want) and click Save.
 10. Click Web application and set the name to "google_assistant".
 Under Authorised redirect URIs, paste the first of the "Redirect URLS" from the skill setup page and hit "Enter"
 11. A second box will appear - into this paste the second "Redirect URL" and then hit "Enter" again
 12. Click Create.
 A dialog box appears that shows you a client ID and secret.
 Make a note of these (Copy these into a notepad document or similar - there is a little copy button to the right of each of these values to help you) as we'll need to enter these into our skill and Lambda function later.
+(Note - if you forget to copy these then you can acess them from the "Credentials" tab with-in the Google API manager)
 13. Hit OK.
 You can now close this page.